rclone Züs Integration

 Prerequisites

-The standard way to configure your Züs wallet is by downloading it through the Blimp or Vult user interfaces.
+The standard way to retrieve your Züs wallet is by downloading it through the Blimp user interface.
 This requires no command-line setup and ensures all required files are prepared for you.

 1. Visit Blimp